kpn/django-etcd-settings/README.md

     functionality, just set this settings to None i.e. 'middleware.thread_local'

+Then, add `etcd_settings` to the list of `INSTALLED_APPS` before any other that requires dynamic settings.

+From your code, just do `from etcd_settings import settings` instead of `from django.config import settings`.

 ## TODO

 * Extending the unit tests in order to cover `etcd_settings.proxy`